Masaki Aiba: Variety show host

 In 2004 Aiba became a regular part of Ken Shimura's variety show Tensai!
 Shimura Dōbutsuen.
 With co-hosts of the show such as Tomomitsu Yamaguchi, Sayaka Aoki and Becky, Aiba interacts with various wild animals such as tigers, pandas and crocodiles in zoos both in and out of Japan, such as Singapore, South Africa, Philippines and Indonesia.
 After Shimura's passing on March 29, 2020, Aiba was given the lead of the show.
 The name for the show remained as a tribute to Shimura.
 As of June 3, 2020, NTV decided to end broadcasting "Tensai!" in September, stating as a reason that to continue filming on that stage, with all the memories gathered throughout almost 16 years that the show was on air, would be painfully difficult and heartbreaking.
 However, Aiba would continue as host of a new program with basically the same theme: the love for animals.
-The new show, I love みんなのどうぶつ園 (I love minna no doubutsuen), started airing in October.The show's format and name remained until April 2022, when it was renamed 嗚呼!!みんなの動物園 (Aa!
-Minna no doubutsuen), focusing now on the people who take care of rescued animals, mainly dogs and cats.Aiba, besides hosting the show, has an occasional corner trimming and washing rescued dogs, as part of his desire to take care of animals.
+The new show, I love みんなのどうぶつ園 (I love minna no doubutsuen), started airing in October.
+The show's format and name remained until April 2022, when it was renamed 嗚呼!!みんなの動物園 (Aa!
+Minna no doubutsuen), focusing now on the people who take care of rescued animals, mainly dogs and cats.
+Aiba, besides hosting the show, has an occasional corner trimming and washing rescued dogs, as part of his desire to take care of animals.

-In 2013 Aiba began hosting a variety show Aiba Manabu airing in TV Asahi.
-Aiba enriches his knowledge about Japan along with the audience in the show.